Grant scores career-best 29, Nuggets beat Pistons 115-98

 Derrick Rose and Christian Wood each had 20 points for Detroit.
 Rose has now scored 20 or more points a team-high 25 times this season.

-The Pistons dropped their seventh straight in falling to to 2-8 in February.
-One of those wins, though, was an overtime victory against Denver on Feb.
+The Pistons dropped their seventh straight in falling to 2-8 in February.
+One of those wins, though, was an overtime victory against a depleted Denver squad on Feb.
 2 in which Andre Drummond and Reggie Jackson combined for 41 points.

 Both are now elsewhere: Drummond was traded to Cleveland, while Jackson was bought out of his contract and then signed with the Los Angeles Clippers.